-SSL Demystified – Why your site needs it and how it can improve your Google Rankings
+SSL Demystified – Why your site needs SSL and how it improves Google Rankings

 What is SSL?